History of Palm Springs

 © History Oasis

-In the post-war period, Palm Springs gained an unfortunate reputation as a haven for organized crime and corruption.
+In the post-war period, Palm Springs gained a reputation as a haven for organized crime.

-The city's rapid growth and lax regulations created an environment where graft and illegal enterprises thrived.
+The city’s lax regulations created an environment of graft and illegal activities.

-Numerous city officials and power brokers nurtured ties with notorious mafia figures from Los Angeles and elsewhere.
+Many city officials nurtured ties with mafia figures from LA.

-Backroom gambling dens and houses of prostitution operated with impunity, often shielded by bribes or cut deals with law enforcement.
+Backroom gambling dens and prostitution operated freely, shielded by bribes to the police.

-Drug trafficking also became more common, from marijuana smuggling to notorious LSD laboratories hidden in the desert.
+Drug trafficking was common, from marijuana smuggling to meth labs.

 PEOPLE WITH TUBERCULOSIS CAME TO PALM SPRINGS TO HEAL